Developer Guide

 Find free time slot

-1. Prerequisities: List all groups using the group_list command.
+group_listcommand.
 Add an isolated/events to a person with a group to see different time slots available.
 The preloaded data for groups are not modified.
-(No groups are removed or added)
+(No groups are removed or added) -

 Expected: No free time shown.
 Status message indicated that date format is incorrect.